HL7/US-Core/source/pages/_includes/us-core-organization-summary.md

  binding to [USPS Two Letter Alphabetic Codes](ValueSet-us-core-usps-state.html)
    - which should have a  string value  in `Organization.address.postalCode`
    - which should have a  string value  in `Organization.address.country`
-1. One or more Endpoint References  in `Organization.endpoint`

 #### Summary of Constraints
 1. The organization SHALL at least have a name or an identifier, and possibly more than one